 - Items borrowed from the last Thursday onwards will be due for return, or possibly renewal, on the first Wednesday of the following term.
 Due dates will be updated manually by Library staff where necessary.

 The purpose of vacation borrowing is to provide fair access to books which are about to leave Cambridge for the vacation, by having them all returned and shelved, and opening the Library / allowing borrowing at a known time.
 Please return everything by the last Wednesday of term, so that the whole process runs smoothly for everyone.
 If you need to retain a book in order to complete an essay etc please contact the Librarian in advance.
+Changing circumstances of the pandemic are likely to affect the process described above.

 - Recommendations and requests

 Items already in stock, but not on the shelf, can be recalled.
 This will shorten the item's loan period, and the user who has it will have to bring it back earlier than they expected.
+We will monitor the system for such recalls, but you are strongly advised to contact Library staff anyway, since we may be able to arrange faster supply than can be provided by the recall process alone.

 Please note that if you are reluctant to recall a book, we cannot give you the name of the person who has it, even if you strongly suspect that you already know.
 What we can do is to advise them that you are interested in seeing or sharing the book, and leave it up to them to reveal themselves by contacting you, if they wish.
 If you are a member of Sidney Sussex, you will find a web form for transferring borrowing from one user to another on the Library section of Sidnet, should you and the other user agree to do that.